Theory of phonon-assisted luminescence in solids: application to hexagonal boron nitride: Abstract

 \section{Abstract}

-In this manuscript we study luminescence of hexagonal boron nitride (\hbn) by means of non-equilibrium Green's functions plus time-dependent perturbation theory.
+We study luminescence of hexagonal boron nitride (\hbn) by means of non-equilibrium Green's functions plus finite-difference electron-phonon coupling.
 We derive a formula for light emission in solids in the limit of a weak excitation that includes perturbatively the contribution of electron-phonon coupling at the first order.
 This formula is applied to study luminescence in bulk \hbn.
-This material has attracted interest due to its strong luminescence in the ultraviolet [Watanabe \textit{et al.}, Nature Mat. \textbf{3}, 404(2004)].
-The origin of this luminescence has been widely discussed, but only recently has a clear signature of phonon mediated light emission emerged in the experiments [Cassabois \textit{et al.}, Nature Phot. \textbf{10}, 262(2016)].
-By means of our new theoretical approach we provide a clear and full explanation of light emission in \hbn.
+This material has attracted interest due to its strong luminescence in the ultraviolet region of the electromagnetic spectrum [Watanabe \textit{et al.}, Nature Mat. \textbf{3}, 404(2004)].
+The origin of this intense luminescence signal has been widely discussed, but only recently a clear signature of phonon mediated light emission started emerging from the experiments [Cassabois \textit{et al.}, Nature Phot. \textbf{10}, 262(2016)].
+By means of our new theoretical framework we provide a clear and full explanation of light emission in \hbn.

-\emph{Introduction.} In standard solid state physics textbooks\cite{kittel1996introduction} direct band gap semiconductors are considered efficient light emitters while indirect ones are regarded as inefficient.
+\emph{Introduction.} In standard solid state physics textbooks\,\cite{kittel1996introduction} direct band gap semiconductors are considered efficient light emitters while indirect ones are regarded as inefficient.
 Silicon is a typical example: its indirect nature prohibits applications in optoelectronics.
-This fact has motivated significant research activity to engineer silicon and transform it into a direct gap semiconductor by means of defects, nanostructuring, etc. A more recent and remarkable example of indirect to direct gap transition is represented by MoS$_2$ nanostructuring.\cite{splendiani2010emerging} The luminescence signal increases by four orders of magnitude passing from multi-layer to single layer MoS$_2$ with an associated indirect to direct band gap change.
+This fact has motivated significant research activity to engineer silicon and transform it into a direct gap semiconductor by means of defects, nanostructuring, etc. A more recent and remarkable example of indirect to direct gap transition is represented by MoS$_2$ nanostructuring\,\cite{splendiani2010emerging}.
+The luminescence signal increases by four orders of magnitude passing from multi-layer to single layer MoS$_2$ with an associated indirect to direct band gap transition. \\ Hexagonal boron nitride (\hbn) seems to defy this rule: it has a large indirect band gap of about 7 eV, but it has recently attracted much attention from the scientific community as a very efficient light emitter in the ultraviolet\,\cite{watanabe2004direct}.
+An internal quantum yield of $\simeq 45\%$ has been reported for \hbn, much closer to the $\simeq 50\%$ one of ZnO (direct band gap) than to the $0.1\%$ one of diamond (indirect band gap)\,\cite{schue2018direct}.